Knowledge Base

 Google Speed Index Scoring for Dummies

 As a general concept, Speed Indexing is the score of the average time it takes for your page and its content to be available and visible to a browser/user.
-Today’s Speed Index scoring has had some additions added to help make it more viable as a metric.
-One of the biggest additions is the inclusion and comparison of HTTP Archive data.
-This effectively gives Lighthouse and the PageSpeed Insights tool the ability to create a baseline and enables them to compare individual pages and their metrics like Speed Index.
+Current Speed Index scoring incorporates HTTP Archive data to establish performance benchmarks.
+This allows PageSpeed Insights to compare your site's Speed Index against real-world web performance data, providing more meaningful context for your scores.

 The result of this is a simplified scoring system for the Speed Index metric.
 With each color-coded score, there is an associate value.
 This is compared with and shown in seconds.
 The scoring rubric is the following: